‘apt’ is a command line utility for installing, updating, and removing deb packages on Ubuntu, Debian, and their derivatives.

 $ sudo apt depends package_name $ sudo apt depends nano nano Depends: libc6 Depends: libncursesw5 Depends: libtinfo5 |Depends: dpkg dpkg:i386 Depends: install-info install-info:i386 Suggests: spell Conflicts: Conflicts: Breaks: alpine-pico Breaks: alpine-pico:i386 Replaces: Replaces: Conflicts: nano:i386

-To verify missing dependencies for a package.
+To verify missing dependencies of a package, use the below command:

 $ sudo apt recommends nano